dimonzav/DocumentsParser/README.md

 7. For using BlockingCollection run "dotnet DocumentsParser.dll b -f "path/to/folder/with/logs".

-8. By default parsed logs from specified files do not saving to database.
+8. By default parsed logs from specific files do not save to database.
 To enable it use option "-s" and value "true".

 - "dotnet DocumentsParser.dll a -f "path/to/folder/with/logs -s true"